 - Resistance can be acquired during treatment.

 Patients who are not cured with two consecutive treatments, including clarithromycin and metronidazole, will have at least single and usually double resistance.
-No standard third-line therapy exists.
+No standard third-line therapy exists, although isolated studies have reported success with a PPI, bismuth subcitrate, tetracycline and metronidazole.
+Seek specialist advice if second-line therapy fails.
 European guidelines recommend culture before treatment based on the microbial antibiotic sensitivity in such circumstances.

 Benefits of treatment

 - Re-infection rates are variable.
 One study reported a re-infection rate of 1.8%.
-Developed countries had lower re-infection rates than developing countries.
+Developed countries had lower re-infection rates compared with those of developing countries.

-- It is only necessary to check for H. pylori eradication in patients whose symptoms return.
+- In dyspepsia it is only necessary to check for H. pylori eradication in patients whose symptoms return.

 - Serology can remain positive for up to one year after eradication.